 - Each notice will be written in plain, understandable language.
-RRHA will endeavor to draft each such notice at no higher than an eighth-grade reading level.
+RRHA will endeavor to draft each such notice at no higher than an eighth grade reading level.
 Persons who are unable to read and understand the notice (e.g., illiterate, foreign language, or impaired vision or other disability) must be provided with appropriate translation/communication (e.g., sign language interpreter or reader) and counseling.
-All notices should be translated, if necessary. - 3.
-Each notice will indicate the name and telephone number (including the telecommunications device for the deaf (TDD) number, if applicable) of a person who may be contacted for answers to questions or other needed help. - 4.
+All notices should be translated, if necessary. - Each notice will indicate the name and telephone number (including the telecommunications device for the deaf (TDD) number, if applicable) of a person who may be contacted for answers to questions or other needed help. - 4.
 RRHA should serve the 30-day Notices to Move in the same way that it serves lease termination notices.
-This means that it will attempt the following ways to serve in the following order: - a. serve the notice personally on the resident/occupant - if the resident is absent from the premises, serve on some person of suitable age and discretion found at the premises AND mail the resident a copy of the notice (regular mail) - c. post a copy of the notice on the door and mail a copy to the resident (regular mail).
+This means that it will attempt the following ways to serve in the following order: - a. serve the notice personally on the resident/occupant.